SkyMistNet/PufferpanelTemplates/README.md

 From the sidebar, go to Templates, and click the plus icon to create a new template.
 Then, click "JSON" from the top right and paste in the relevant JSON from this repository.
 Make sure to name your template on the field above the JSON editor or the save button won't work!
 After then, click save and you're all set!

 ### Note
-As the templates were not intended to be released when created, the WaterdogPE template does not have a custom variable for min and max memory.
+As some templates were not intended to be released when created, the WaterdogPE template does not have a custom variable for min and max memory.
 However, if you would like to, feel free to access the `write file` action on the template and change `java -Xms512M -Xmx4G -jar Waterdog.jar` to your liking!